How to be remembered for the right reasons #2: Get into their world

-by Niccolò Pisani Published 21 October 2021 in Brain circuits • 3 min read
+by Niccolò Pisani Published October 21, 2021 in Brain Circuits • 3 min read

 When you are in a time of crisis, or coming out of one, it is a good time to take stock and look at what you can do to insulate yourself from future market disruptions.
 There are four steps to this.
 In part one we looked at how to prepare ahead for hard times.
 In this article we look at the importance of understanding the environment around you.